 Implementing an International Baccalaureate (IB) Diploma program.

 Christiansen’s involvement in community and organizational leadership includes:

 Advisor to Florida Department of Education from 2013 to present.

 Governance Council, Health Science Partnership (unique STEM partnership between the University of Central Florida, Lake-Sumter College, Lake County Schools, South Lake Hospital and Montverde Academy) from 2014 to present.

 Central Floridian of the Year, Top 5 Finalist, Orlando Sentinel

 Orange County Public Schools ESOL Principal of the Year

 Orange County Public Schools Fine Arts Principal of the Year

-Christiansen holds a Bachelor’s Degree in Journalism from University on North Carolina at Chapel Hill, a Masters of Art’s in Educational Leadership from Nova Southeastern University and a Doctorate in Educational Leadership from the University of Central Florida.
+Christiansen holds a Bachelor’s Degree in Journalism from University of North Carolina at Chapel Hill, a Masters of Art’s in Educational Leadership from Nova Southeastern University, and a Doctorate in Educational Leadership from the University of Central Florida.

 He enjoys spending time with his wife Kim, who is also an educator, and his three boys: Owen, Dane and Dawson.